Binegar

 Binegar is a small village and civil parish in Somerset, England.
 It is located on the A37, 4 mi east of Wells, between Shepton Mallet and Chilcompton.
 Its population in 2011 was 313.
 Binegar and Gurney Slade on the opposite side of the A37 are effectively a single village and share a sign on the main road.
 In Gurney Slade, the quarry and houses on the north side of Tape Lane are in Binegar parish whilst the south side is in Ashwick parish.
 In Binegar, some houses on the south side of Station Road are in Ashwick parish and some on the north side of the village are in Emborough parish.

 History

-The village had one Church of England Voluntary Controlled primary school, which was shut at the end of 2011, one very old church, post office, and smattering of houses.
-It also has 2 pubs, the Horse & Jockey and The George.